FountainJS/fountainjs.github.io/src/data/codelab/preview-inbrowser.md

----
-layout: codelab
-title: 'Step 5: Preview your app in the browser'
-markdown: 1
----

 To preview your web app in your favourite web browser, you don't have to do anything special to set up a local web server on your computer &mdash; it's part of Yeoman.

 ## Start the server